Professor Sasha Roseneil

 - The Tenacity of the Couple Norm (with Isabel Crowhurst, Tone Hellesund, Ana Cristina Santos and Mariya Stoilova) Basingstoke: Palgrave Macmillan forthcoming.

-- Beyond Citizenship: feminism and the transformation of belonging, (edited) Basingstoke: Palgrave Macmillan forthcoming.
+- Beyond Citizenship: feminism and the transformation of belonging, (edited) Basingstoke: Palgrave Macmillan 2013.

 - Social Research after the Cultural Turn, Basingstoke, Palgrave (edited with Stephen Frosh) 2012.